PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform/index.md

 ## Dependency Injection

-The dependency injection in MARVIN is basically depending on a Castle Widsor Container and a MARVIN specific decorator called CastelContainer.
+The dependency injection in MORYX is basically depending on a Castle Widsor Container and a MORYX specific decorator called CastelContainer.
 The CastelContainer will be used for the Component Composition as the DI Container for each level.
-Please open the following subpage to read more about the dependency injection in MARVIN.
+Please open the following subpage to read more about the dependency injection in MORYX.

 - [DependencyInjection](xref:DependencyInjection)